soda-labo/soda-labo.github.io/_pages/openings.md

 If you're interested in our research directions, please send an email to soda.sci.lab@gmail_dot_com with the following:

 - Your CV
-- A brief introduction about yourself, including:
+- Your research statement including:
   - Your research interests
   - Your academic and career goals
   - Your relevant skillsets